TWiStErRob/twisterrob.github.io/pages/root/index.md

 # inserted automagically in the webpage.
 To make
 # this work, you have to use › layout: frontpage
 #
+permalink: /index.html
 layout: frontpage
 title: "Feeling Responsive – A Jekyll Theme Based On Foundation"
 header:
    image_fullwidth: "header_unsplash_12.jpg"
 widget-1: